 Should you replace your water heater?
-Peitz Service Experts Heating & Air Conditioning is here with a few signs to look for when determining whether it’s time to invest in a new water heating system.
+Peitz Service Experts is here with some signs to look for when deciding whether it’s time to purchase a new water heating system.

-Rumbling or knocking sounds coming from your water heater can be an indicator that sediment has built up on the base of the tank.
-This means your water heating system will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could produce more damage on your tank, leading to cracks or leaks.
+Thundering or knocking sounds coming from your water heater can be a sign that deposit has built up on the bottom of the tank.
+This means your water heating system will be less efficient and will require more gas or electricity to heat your water, resulting in higher water heating bills.
+It also means that the extra time spent heating your water could produce more damage on your tank, leading to cracks or leaks.

 If you discover water around your water heater tank, you may have a leak.
-Call an expert plumber to come out and investigate and they can supply you a quote on a new water heater if necessary.
+Call an expert plumber to come out and examine your equipment and they can supply you a quote on a new water heater if necessary.